M.Ed. International Higher Education

 |Summer I||ELPS 405 - Introduction to Educational Policy Analysis|

-* This blended course starts with online learning followed by 5 days at the Beijing Center (TBC) and with site visits to Chinese universities, followed by further online learning.
+* This blended course starts with online learning followed by 5 days at Loyola's campus in Beijing or in Ho Chi Minh City (depending on the year) and with site visits to local universities, followed by further online learning.

 ** This is a face-to-face course taught at the Rome Center during an intensive 2 week session in early July.

 |Fall||RMTD 404 - Introduction to Educational Statistics